 Functional complexity

 Finally, in addition to functionally characterizing regions, we sought to quantify how predictive these functional profiles of a given region’s activity can be.
 That is, given a region’s functional profile, how accurately can we predict if a study will activate that region, and how much information do we need in order to make an accurate prediction?
 To do so, we trained naive Bayesian classifiers for each region to discriminate studies that activated a region from studies that did not.
 In order to determine how many psychological topics were necessary to accurately predict activation of each region, we began by training the classifier using only a single cognitive function, and progressively added functions in order to observe how much the accuracy would increase as a function of the complexity of our predictive model (Figure 7A).
-Not surprisingly, activation of all regions was better predicted as the number of cognitive functions in the model increased, reaching peak performance on average with 27 functions (receiver operating characteristic area under the curve (aucROC-AUC) of 0.612).
+Not surprisingly, activation of all regions was better predicted as the number of cognitive functions in the model increased, reaching peak performance on average with 27 functions (receiver operating characteristic area under the curve (ROC-AUC) of 0.612).
 Eventually, accuracy decreased when too many uninformative features were added to the model.

 Figure 7.
 Regions of mFC varied widely in functional complexity.
 (Top) As the number of cognitive functions in the model were increased (x-axis) the amount of variance in activity that could be explained (y-axis) also increased for all regions.
 However, regions varied in the number of topics required to reach maximum discriminability.
-(Bottom Left) Number of topics to reach near-maximum discriminability plotted on a sagittal brain slice for each region.
+The circles on each line represent……(Bottom Left) Number of topics to reach near-maximum discriminability plotted on a sagittal brain slice for each region.
 (Bottom Right) Shannon's’ diversity index was applied to each region's functional profiles as a comparison, resulting in a different approximation of functional complexity.

 However, mFC regions varied in two key aspects of these metrics: maximum discriminabilityr, and the number of topics required to reach this maximum.
 The maximum discriminability reflects how well overall a region’s function is explained by the cognitive ontology we employed, while the number of topics required to reach this maximum reflects the complexity of function observed in each region.
 Regions in pre-SMA and in particular dACC reached generally lower discriminability, perhaps indicating that the current cognitive ontology does not accurately describe their function.
 Caudal SMA also failed to reach very high level of discriminability, perhaps because motoric function is inherent to many tasks, yet often not discussed as a key aspect of the task.
 Conversely, regions in mPFC, and in particular vmPFC, reached greater level of discriminability, suggesting that our cognitive ontology better explains the functions supported by each of these regions.